StoreConnect/sensorthings-api-deployment/deployment/helm/frost-server/README.md

 By default, this value is unset, that is, the default StorageClass currently in use in the Kubernetes cluster will be used.

 If necessary, the FROST-Server chart also defines the `local` StorageClass name, bound to a [builtin local volume](./templates/db-local-volume.yaml) from within the cluster, where persistence data are stored into the `persistence.local.nodeMountPath` folder.
-To enable it, set the `persistence.storageClassName` to `local` and precise the folder where data need to be persisted on the node:
+To enable it, set the `persistence.storageClassName` to `local` and precise the folder where data need to be persisted on the node

     $ helm install \
         --set persistence.enabled=true,persistence.storageClassName=local,persistence.local.nodeMountPath=/mnt/frost-server-db \
         storeconnect/frost-server

-> **Warning**: The default `local` StorageClass cannot be scaled.
+> **Warning #1**: The `local` StorageClass cannot be scaled.
+> **Warning #2**: The `local` StorageClass can only be used if only the ReadWriteOnce [AccessMode](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes) is claimed.
+Check the `persistence.accessModes` configuration key for allowed AccessModes.

 ## Ingress